JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 ![alt text](/blog_img/entrepre/public-build/slidev-editor/slidev.png)

-Remember you had presenter mode at `localhost:3030/presenter` and you can even record your presentation
+Remember you had presenter mode with SliDev at `localhost:3030/presenter` and you can even record your presentation

 ## SliDev Goodies